bertrandmc/til/aws/developer-associate-notes.md

 `FIFO: First In First Out`

 1. Delivery order is guaranteed.
-2. Limited to 300 transactions per second but have all the capabilities of standard queues.
+2. Limited to 300 transactions per second (or 3000 if batching - 10 per batch) but have all the capabilities of standard queues.

 **Long Polling**
 It is a way to retrieve messages from the queue.
 Regular short polling returns immediately and if the queue is empty it returns empty and you pay for this request, with long polling your request waits until a message is available in the queue or the long polling times out.
 This saves you money.